-Signs and symptoms of neurodermatitis include:
+Symptoms of neurodermatitis include:

-- An itchy skin patch or patches
+- An itchy, scaly skin patch or patches

 When to see a doctor

 See your health care provider if home remedies haven't helped after two days and:

 - You catch yourself repeatedly scratching the same patch of skin